evmcnb/quartz/content/Full/Bronchiolitis.md

 ## Causes/Factors

-- *Respiratory syncytial virus*
+- *Respiratory syncytial virus*  - 75-80% of cases
-- Occurs in children under 1
-- **Most common in children under 6 months old**
+- Occurs in children under 1 - **most common in children under 6 months old**
 - Ex-premature babies
-- Any chronic lung disease
+- More serious if bronchopulmonary dysplasia, congenital heart disease or cystic fibrosis
 ## Symptoms

 - Coryzal symptoms - running/snotting nose, sneezing, mucus in throat and watery eyes
-- Signs of respiratory distress
+- Dry cough
+- Dyspnoea
+- Wheezing, fine inspiratory crackles
 - Poor feeding
 - Apnoeas

+> [!warning] NICE referral criteria
+> Immediate ambulance if any of the following:
+> - apnoea (observed or reported)
+> - child looks seriously unwell
+> - severe respiratory distress - grunting, marked chest recession, or a RR > 70
+> - persistent oxygen saturation of less than 92% on room air
+>
+> Consider a referral if any of the following:
+> - RR > 60
+> - Difficulty feeding/inadequate oral fluid intake (50-75% of usual volume)
+> - Clinical dehydration

 ## Signs